paulwritescode/Departmental-Result-Management-System/README.md

 # Departmental Result Management System

-This repository contains a Flask application designed to track and manage student results within a university department.
+A Flask application designed to track and manage student results within a university department.
 The system categorizes results into different segments such as CATs, labs, practicals, and exams, providing a comprehensive overview and detailed management capabilities for lecturers, students, and administrators.

 ## Features